 The goal of all forms of phishing it to trick people into parting with confidential data.
 Email has always been the go-to channel for phishing, simply because it’s the most widely used and easiest to trick people with.
 With other communication channels, you can see someone’s face or hear their voice to check if they’re genuine – but deepfakes could change that.

 Deepfakes can be used as a powerful enhancement for business email compromise (BEC).
-The goal of BEC is to bypass traditional security measures by gaining access to an email account within a target organisation – even better if it’s the account of a senior executive.
-Cybercriminals can trawl social media to make these emails highly believable, picking up on sign-offs, signatures, lines of command, communication style, and even quirks of phrase.
+The goal of BEC is to bypass traditional security measures by gaining access to an email account within a target organization – even better if it’s the account of a senior executive.
+Cybercriminals can trawl social media to make these emails highly believable, picking up on sign-offs, signatures, line management structures, communication styles, and even quirks of phrase.

 Adding a video or voice deepfake to the mix can make these BEC attacks far more convincing.
 A cybercriminal might start by gaining access to an email account, then using a WhatsApp voice message, a voicemail, or a quick video call over Teams to follow up.
 An employee might have questions marks over the initial email, but the follow up would leave them with little doubt the request is genuine (assuming the deepfake is convincing enough).